PeterOeClausen/Thesis/README.md

 Rotate the camera by left-clicking and dragging.
 Pan the camera by right-clicking and dragging.
 Zoom in and out using the scroll wheel.
 Move the camera in y direction using space-key for up or ctrl-key for down.

 You can also hover over a cube with the mouse, and see how many photos are in the cube and see what tags it is alligned with:

 ![Hover over cube with mouse](https://github.com/PeterOeClausen/Thesis/blob/master/userManualImages/MouseOverCube.png)

 You can swich browsing mode on the right side to from Cube to Grid or Card mode.
 Press escape to return to the cube mode you were in:

 ![Changing browsing mode](https://github.com/PeterOeClausen/Thesis/blob/master/userManualImages/ChangingBrowsingMode.png)
 ![Card mode](https://github.com/PeterOeClausen/Thesis/blob/master/userManualImages/CardMode.png)
 ![Grid mode](https://github.com/PeterOeClausen/Thesis/blob/master/userManualImages/GridMode.png)

-You can also right click a cube and press "Show cube in card mode" to open a cube in card-mode.
+You can also right click a cube and press "Show cube in card mode" to open a cube in card-mode:

 ![Right click to open in card mode](https://github.com/PeterOeClausen/Thesis/blob/master/userManualImages/RightClickOpenCardMode.png)

 ## Other (needed if you are going to make changes to the database or downloaded npm packages on a seperate computer):